Interesting Facts about Vice Presidents of India

 - After serving two terms as Vice President, S Radhakrishnan was elected as the President of India in year 1962.
 S Radhakrishnan was the first person who worked both as Vice President of India and President of India.

-- From starting of the first Lok Sabha in year 1952, a total of 12 Vice Presidents of India have served so far (till 2016) inlcuding the incumbent Vice President Mohammad Hamid Ansari.
+- From starting of the first Lok Sabha in year 1952, a total of 12 Vice Presidents of India have served so far (till 2016) including Mohammad Hamid Ansari.

-- Out of the 12 Vice Presidents, 7 were elevated and elected for the post of President of India.
-The remaining five Vice Presidents are – Gopal Swaroop Pathak, B D Jatti, Mohammad Hidayatullah, Krishan Kant, Bhairon Singh Shekhawat.
+- 7 Vice Presidents were elevated and elected for the post of President of India.
+The remaining six Vice Presidents are – Gopal Swaroop Pathak, B D Jatti, Mohammad Hidayatullah, Krishan Kant, Bhairon Singh Shekhawat and Hamid Ansari.

 - There are only two Vice Presidents of India who served twice (for consecutive two terms) they are – S Radhakrishnan and Hamid Ansari.
 Hamid Ansari first served as Vice President of India from 2007 to 2012 and then from 2012 to till date (year 2016).